electricbookworks/electric-book/index.md

 # The Electric Book workflow

-The Electric Book workflow is a set of processes and tools for making high-quality PDF, epub, website and app versions of books from a single content source.
+The Electric Book workflow is a set of processes and tools for making high-quality print PDF, screen PDF, epub, website and app versions of books from a single content source.
 It's designed for professional book production, and lets team members collaborate on projects remotely.

 At its heart is the [Electric Book Jekyll template](https://github.com/electricbookworks/electric-book), which you're looking at now.
 This template includes: